-When used correctly, a reverse mortgage can add stability to your retirement years.
+When used correctly, a reverse mortgage, also known as the Home Equity Conversion Mortgage (HECM), can add stability to your retirement years.

 But as with any financial product, it is not always the best program for everyone.

-We have created this “Pros & Cons” guide to help you make an informed decision about reverse mortgages and if the program is suitable for your long-term retirement goals.
+We have published our “reverse mortgage pros and cons” guide to help you make an informed decision about reverse mortgages and help you raise a few questions to determine if the program is suitable for your long-term retirement goals.

 A reverse mortgage allows eligible borrowers to live the rest of their life in their home with no monthly mortgage payments.